Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/installing-lwrp-into-an-existing-project.md

-**Note:** While LWRP is in preview, this documentation might not reflect the end-result 100%, and is therefore subject to change.

 # Installing LWRP into an existing Project

 You can download and install the latest version of LWRP to your existing Project via the [Package Manager system](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).